-K. K. Lee Professor in the School of Engineering and Professor, by courtesy, of Materials Science and Engineering and of ChemistryOn Partial Leave from 04/01/2023 To 06/30/2023
+K. K. Lee Professor and Professor, by courtesy, of Materials Science and Engineering and of ChemistryOn Partial Leave from 04/01/2023 To 06/30/2023

-Jagdeep and Roshni Singh Professor in the School of Engineering, Senior Associate Dean for Faculty & Academic Affairs, Senior Fellow at Precourt and Professor, by courtesy, of Materials Science & Eng, of Electrical Eng and of Chemistry
+Vice Provost, Graduate Edu & Postdoc Affairs, Jagdeep & Roshni Singh Professor in the School of Engineering, Professor of Energy Science Eng, Sr Fellow at Precourt & Professor, by courtesy, of Electrical Eng, Materials Sci Eng & Chemistry

 BioThe research in the Bent laboratory is focused on understanding and controlling surface and interfacial chemistry and applying this knowledge to a range of problems in semiconductor processing, micro- and nano-electronics, nanotechnology, and sustainable and renewable energy.
 Much of the research aims to develop a molecular-level understanding in these systems, and hence the group uses of a variety of molecular probes.
 Systems currently under study in the group include functionalization of semiconductor surfaces, mechanisms and control of atomic layer deposition, molecular layer deposition, nanoscale materials for light absorption, interface engineering in photovoltaics, catalyst and electrocatalyst deposition.

-Assistant Professor of Chemical Engineering
+Associate Professor of Chemistry and, by courtesy, of Chemical Engineering

 Jennifer R. Cochran

 Senior Associate Vice Provost for Research, Addie and Al Macovski Professor, Professor of Bioengineering and, by courtesy, of Chemical Engineering

-Current Research and Scholarly InterestsMolecular Bioengineering, Protein Biochemistry, Biotechnology, Cell and Tissue Engineering, Molecular Imaging, Chemical Biology
+Current Research and Scholarly InterestsMolecular Engineering, Protein Biochemistry, Biotechnology, Cell and Tissue Engineering, Molecular Imaging, Chemical Biology